 After the converting step, you must have a folder mydata/mydata.GUI.
-You simply need to copy this folder onto a computer without SpyKING CIRCUS, but only phy.
-Then you just need to copy the following code snippet into a file phy_launcher.py.
+You simply need to copy this folder onto a computer without SpyKING CIRCUS, but only phy and phylib.
+In this folder, you should see a file params. py, generated during the converting step.
+So in a terminal, you simply need to go to this folder, and launch from a terminal: